| Purchase Link | Official Discord | Table of Contents |

 Observe the parts:

-If this is your first time, a few tips:
+If this is your first time:

 Solder the following components as shown below: